smart phone, according to Apple"s chief executive, Steven P. Jobs, and does certain things better

 C. To show mothers can strongly influence intelligence development in their babies.

-D. To indicate early education has a deep effect on the babies" language skills.
+D. To indicate early education has a deep effect on the babies" language skills.3.
+Which group of children did the worst in tests of language skills?
+A. The children of depressed mothers who cared little for their children.

 B. The children of women who did not suffer from depression.